Dogstudio/highway/README.md

 // Don`t forget to export your renderer export default Home;
 ```

 Besides the required methods from **Highway** present in the `Highway.Renderer` you have access to **optional** ones that are called all along the process of the navigation.
 Here is the list of these **optional** methods:

 - `onEnter`: Called when the transition `in` starts & the `router-view` is added to `router-wrapper`.
 - `onLeave`: Called when the transition `out` starts.
 - `onEnterCompleted`: Called when the transition `in` is over.
 - `onLeaveCompleted`: Called when the transition `out` is over & the `router-view` is removed from `router-wrapper`.

+`Highway.Renderer` also gives you access to useful variables you will be able to use in your own code:

+- `this.page`: The full DOM of the page related to the renderer.
+- `this.view`: The `[router-view]` of the page related to the renderer.
+- `this.title`: The `document.title` of the page related to the renderer.

 **home.js**
 ```javascript